obsidianmd/obsidian-clipper/README.md

 - **[Firefox Add-Ons](https://addons.mozilla.org/en-US/firefox/addon/web-clipper-obsidian/)** for Firefox and Firefox Mobile.
 - **[Safari Extensions](https://apps.apple.com/us/app/obsidian-web-clipper/id6720708363)** for macOS, iOS, and iPadOS.

-## Using the extension
+## Use the extension

-Documentation is available on the [Obsidian Help site](https://help.obsidian.md/Extending+Obsidian/Obsidian+Web+Clipper), which covers how to use templates, triggers, highlighting, and more.
+Documentation is available on the [Obsidian Help site](https://help.obsidian.md/web-clipper), which covers how to use templates, triggers, highlighting, and more.

 ## Developers